 Our own tests on a IIci show that although CPU performance does increase slightly when using a NuBus video card, video performance with an unaccelerated video card is about half as fast as the built-in video.
 Unless you need to support a larger screen or have an accelerated video card, overall performance may be worse with a video card than with internal video.

 Still, adding a video card was a popular way to increase performance and free precious RAM; another boost came from adding a level 2 (L2) cache.
 This proved so popular that Apple eventually made a 32 KB cache standard.

 - Got a Mac II or other vintage Mac?
 Join our Vintage Macs Group or Vintage Macs Forum.

 - Our System 6 List and System 6 Forum are for those using Macintosh System 6.

-The Mac II, IIx, and IIcx all ran a 16 MHz CPU on a 16 MHz motherboard with a separate 10 MHz bus for NuBus cards.
-Byte mentions (10/89) that the IIci runs the CPU and RAM at 25 MHz, NuBus at 10 MHz, I/O subsystems with a third oscillator, and onboard video with a fourth oscillator.
+The Mac II, IIx, and IIcx all run a 16 MHz CPU on a 16 MHz motherboard with a separate 10 MHz bus for NuBus cards.
+Byte mentions (Oct.
+1989) that the IIci runs its CPU and RAM at 25 MHz, NuBus at 10 MHz, I/O subsystems with a third oscillator, and onboard video with a fourth oscillator.
 By decoupling various subsystems this way, it was easier for Apple to boost the CPU and RAM speed without redesigning every part of the motherboard.

-The IIci also had the fastest SCSI in the Mac II series, topping out at approximately 2.1 MBps throughput
+The IIci also has the fastest SCSI bus in the Mac II series, topping out at approximately 2.1 MBps throughput.

 The IIci was the first Mac with “clean” ROMs, allowing 32-bit operation without special software.
 Along with the Mac Portable, it was the first Mac to use surface mount technology.